oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 -   (3) Autonomous Data Warehouse will be accessed from on-premises and OCI via Private Endpoint.

--   (4) External access to VCNs via Bastion Service will be used by Oracle Lift team and (exceptionally) by infra admins.
+-   (4) External access to VCNs via Bastion Service will be used by the Oracle Lift team and (exceptionally) by infra admins.

 -   (5) In addition to Bastion Service, Bastion host is required for database and OBIEE migration.